Leo-Ok7/Redfin-Sales-Scraper/README.md

 **Redfin Sales Scraper**

 This is a Python tool that fetches and saves real estate data from Redfin’s internal GIS API.
-It pulls recently sold property listings in a specific region (example : San Diego) and exports them to a clean CSV for analysis or research.
+It pulls recently sold property listings in a specific region (example: San Diego) and exports them to a clean CSV for analysis or research.

 **Features**

 * Direct API access - Fetches sold listings directly from Redfin’s backend (no need for browser automation).

-* Relevant data extraction - Captures key details that includes :
+* Relevant data extraction - Captures key details that includes the:

     * Address, City